TrueBlocks/trueblocks-docs/content/data-model/accounts.md

 | encoding         | The four-byte encoding of the transaction's function call                                      | string    |

-## ListStats
+## AppearanceCount

-The `listStats` data model is used mostly by the frontend explorer application.
+The `appearanceCount` data model is used mostly by the frontend explorer application.
 It carries various information about the monitor data for an address.

-The following commands produce and manage listStats:
+The following commands produce and manage appearancecounts:

 | Tools                                             |                                            |
 | ------------------------------------------------- | ------------------------------------------ |
 | [chifra list](/docs/chifra/accounts/#chifra-list) | list appearances for one or more addresses |

-Liststats data is made of the following data fields:
+Appearancecount data is made of the following data fields:

 | Field    | Description                                               | Type    |
 | -------- | --------------------------------------------------------- | ------- |